-Name Age (1) Positions and Offices Year First Became Executive Officer Michael J. Gasser 57 Chairman of the Board of Directors and Chief Executive Officer 1988 Donald S. Huml 62 Executive Vice President and Chief Financial Officer 2002 David B. Fischer 46 President and Chief Operating Officer 2004 Ronald L. Brown 61 Senior Vice President, Global Sourcing and Supply Chain 2004 Karen P. Lane 60 Senior Vice President, People Services and Talent Development 2007 Gary R. Martz 50 Senior Vice President, General Counsel and Secretary, and President, Soterra LLC (subsidiary company) 2002 Michael C. Patton 47 Senior Vice President and Divisional President, Greif Packaging - North America 2004 Ivan Signorelli 56 Senior Vice President and Divisional President, Industrial Packaging & Services - Europe, Middle East and Africa 2005 Kenneth B. Andre, III 43 Vice President, Corporate Controller and Chief Information Officer 2006 John K. Dieker 45 Vice President and Treasurer 1996 Sharon R. Maxwell 59 Assistant Secretary 1997
+Name Age(1) Positions and Offices Year First Became Executive Officer Michael J. Gasser 58 Chairman of the Board of Directors and Chief Executive Officer 1988 Donald S. Huml 63 Executive Vice President and Chief Financial Officer 2002 David B. Fischer 47 President and Chief Operating Officer 2004 Ronald L. Brown 62 Senior Vice President, Strategic Projects 2004 Karen P. Lane 61 Senior Vice President, People Services and Talent Development 2007 Gary R. Martz 51 Senior Vice President, General Counsel and Secretary, and President, Soterra LLC (subsidiary company) 2002 Michael C. Patton 48 Senior Vice President, Global Sourcing and Supply Chain and Divisional President, Industrial Packaging - North America 2004 Ivan Signorelli 57 Senior Vice President and Divisional President, Industrial Packaging - Europe, Middle East and Africa 2005 Kenneth B. Andre, III 44 Vice President and Corporate Controller 2006 John K. Dieker 46 Vice President and Treasurer 1996 Sharon R. Maxwell 60 Assistant Secretary 1997

-(1) As of the Annual Meeting of Stockholders of the Company, February 23, 2009.
+(1) As of February 22, 2010, the date for the 2010 Annual Meeting of Stockholders of the Company.

 Michael J. Gasser has served as Chairman of the Board and Chief Executive Officer since 1994.
-From November of 2006 until October of 2007, he also served as President.
-He has been an executive officer of our company since 1988, and joined our company in 1979.
+From November 2006 until October 2007, he also served as President.
+He has been an executive officer of the Company since 1988, and joined the Company in 1979.

-Donald S. Huml has served as Executive Vice President since 2006 and as Chief Financial Officer since joining our company in 2002.
+Donald S. Huml has served as Executive Vice President since 2006 and as Chief Financial Officer since joining the Company in 2002.

 David B. Fischer has served as President and Chief Operating Officer since 2007.
-From 2004 to 2007, Mr. Fischer served as Senior Vice President and Divisional President, Industrial Packaging & Services - Americas, which included responsibility for Africa.
-He assumed responsibility for Australia and Asia in 2005 and 2006.
-Prior to that time, and for more than five years, Mr. Fischer worked for The Dow Chemical Company, a global science and technology-based company, most recently serving as Business Vice President for the polyurethane business.
+From 2004 to 2007, Mr. Fischer served as Senior Vice President and Divisional President, Industrial Packaging & Services - Americas, which also included responsibility for Africa.
+He assumed additional responsibility for Australia and Asia in 2005 and 2006.

-Ronald L. Brown has served as Senior Vice President, Global Sourcing and Supply Chain since 2004.
-From 2001 to 2004, Mr. Brown served as Vice President, Industrial Packaging & Services - North America.
-Prior to that time and since 1997, he served as Vice President, Sales and Marketing for the Industrial Packaging & Services segment.
+Ronald L. Brown has served as Senior Vice President, Strategic Projects since December 2009.
+Prior to that time, Mr. Brown served as Senior Vice President, Global Sourcing and Supply Chain since 2004.

 Karen P. Lane has served as Senior Vice President, People Services and Talent Development since 2007.
-Prior to that, and for more than five years, she served as the President of Lane Leadership, LLC, an executive coaching and succession planning firm located in Columbus, Ohio.
+Prior to that, and for more than five years, she served as the President of Lane Leadership, LLC, an executive coaching and succession-planning firm located in Columbus, Ohio.